-Unemployment rates is smaller Caribbean Islands tend to be at bit higher if they don't linger around the same figures.
-For example, St. Vincent and the Grenadines has 18.79%, Grenada 24.9%, Dominica 14%, and St. Lucia 13%4.
+Unemployment rates in smaller Caribbean islands tend to be at bit higher if they do not linger around the same figures.
+For example, St Vincent and the Grenadines has 18.79 percent, Grenada 24.9 percent, Dominica 14 percent and St Lucia 13 percent[1].
 From this brief overview, the reality which necessitates the use of the SL concept becomes more apparent.